-Breakfast at a café (which we commonly call “bar” or “caffetteria”) means having cappuccino and cornetto or other breakfast treats, standing at the counter.
-This is the most shocking part for newcomers to Rome, as you’ve seen in the well-known travel movie with Julia Roberts, in the Rome café scene:
+Breakfast at a café in Rome (which we commonly call “bar” or “caffetteria”) means having cappuccino and cornetto or other breakfast treats, standing at the counter.
+This is the most shocking part for newcomers to Rome, as you’ve seen in the well-known travel movie with Julia Roberts, in the Rome café scene.

 BEST CAFES TO CHILL OUT AND SPEND THE AFTERNOON IN A CITY THAT INVITES YOU TO GOBBLE AND GO

-BEST CAFES IN ROME FOR DIGITAL NOMADS AND TRAVELERS
+BEST CAFES IN ROME FOR TRAVELERS AND GETTING WORK DONE

 So… what to do?
 Should you renounce to sit and chill at a café in romantic Rome without feeling like a weirdo?
 No. Here we go with my list of friendly coffee bars.
 These are surely different from the cafés you’ve known at home, but they will love you to stay there, and that’s something.
 And they all have wifi.
 Just one more thing to keep in mind before I reveal my favorite coffee places in Rome.
 A few of these are also restaurants.
 They might require you to order something to eat if you sit there at lunch/dinner time.
 You will find out quickly because they’ll start setting the tables with glasses and everything.